Hala Moddelmog

-Hala Moddelmog (born January 3, 1956) became the first female president and CEO of the Metro Atlanta Chamber (MAC) in January 2014 following a career in the corporate and non-profit sectors.
+Hala Moddelmog (born January 3, 1956) became the first female president and CEO of the Metro Atlanta Chamber (MAC) in January 2014, following a career in the corporate and non-profit sectors.
 Moddelmog has 19 years of career experience in president and CEO roles.
 Her areas of expertise are strategic planning, marketing, brand and product development, and assembling and managing high performance teams and brand revitalization.
+Moddelmog is currently the President and CEO of the Woodruff Arts Center, a role she took on in September 2020.

 Education

 Moddelmog earned a master's degree in journalism and mass communication from the University of Georgia and a bachelor's degree in English from Georgia Southern University.
 She has also attended Executive Education program at Harvard University and Northwestern's Kellogg School of Management, and has her National Association of Corporate Directors (NACD) certification.

 Previous employment

 Prior to joining MAC, Moddelmog was president of Atlanta-based Arby's Restaurant Group, an international quick-service restaurant chain with approximately 3,500 units and annual system-wide sales of approximately $3 billion.
 Under her leadership, Arby's had 12 consecutive quarters of comparable store sales increases and increased EBITDA by 80 percent from 2011 to 2012.
 Her team created new brand positioning, launched new product platforms and new advertising campaigns and redesigned the logo.

 In 2006, she was chosen as president and CEO of Susan G. Komen for the Cure, the world's largest grassroots organization working to eradicate breast cancer through education, awareness, public policy and science throughout the globe.
 While at Komen, Moddelmog established a Scientific Advisory Board with an annual grant of $100 million for scientific research, and established the Susan G. Komen Advocacy Alliance, a 501(c)(4) designed to advocate for breast cancer patients at the federal and state level.
 While she was president, Komen received its first-ever 4-Star Rating from Charity Navigator, there was an increase the number of corporate sponsors and she led international mission delegations to Africa, Eastern Europe and the Middle East.

 Moddelmog was the first woman to lead an international restaurant company when in 1995 she was named president of Church's Chicken, the world's third largest chicken brand with 1,500+ restaurants in 15 countries and nearly $1 billion in system sales.
 During her tenure, the company experienced eight years of consecutive comparable sales increases, which outpaced the food service industry growth rate.